 I enjoy exposing where things might fall apart, dismantling heroic activity and expectations of virtuosity, while being a figure of heroic endeavor.
 What about those things you feel, things that cannot be explained, or take your breath away?
 It is important to me that the capacity of dance to transmit the mysterious is recognized and felt.

-Meg Wolfe is a Los Angeles-based choreographer, performer, and creative instigator.
-She runs the studio we live in space, located in the neighborhood of Jefferson Park.
-Her most recent work, “New Faithful Disco” is a 2016 National Performance Network (NPN) Creation Fund and Forth Fund Project co-commissioned by REDCAT, Portland Institute for Contemporary Art (PICA), DiverseWorks, Z Space, and NPN.
+As a choreographer, her most recent full-evening work, “New Faithful Disco” was a 2016 National Performance Network (NPN) Creation Fund and Forth Fund Project co-commissioned by REDCAT, Portland Institute for Contemporary Art (PICA), DiverseWorks, Z Space, and NPN.
+It was noted in Artforum’s Best of 2016 – The Year in Performance.
 The creation of NFD was supported through development and technical residencies at REDCAT; Performance Works NorthWest Alembic Residency; UCLA World Arts & Culture/Dance Hothouse Residency; Show Box LA with support from the City of Los Angeles Department of Cultural Affairs and the National Endowment for the Arts; and a Foundation for Contemporary Arts Emergency Grant.

-Her projects have received support from the National Performance Network Creation Fund (2016, 2011), grants from Center for Cultural Innovation and Durfee Foundation (ARC Grants 2011, 2008, 2004), CHIME – Choreographers in Mentorship Exchange (2014), the Danspace Project Commissioning Initiative and Meet the Composer; and by residencies at REDCAT, Performance Works NorthWest, the Djerassi Resident Artist’s Program, and the Hothouse Residency program at UCLA, among others.
+Awards include support from the National Performance Network Creation Fund, Center for Cultural Innovation and Durfee Foundation ARC Grants, CHIME, the Danspace Project Commissioning Initiative and Meet the Composer; and by residencies at REDCAT, Performance Works NorthWest, multiple residencies at the Djerassi Resident Artist’s Program, and the Hothouse program at UCLA, among others.